Dipolar dephasing of Rydberg D-state polaritons

-For the propagation dynamics we solve numerically the full set of propagation equations for the two-body wave function \cite{Vuletic2012,Vuletic2013b}.
-Comparing with $S$-state calculations we now include the dephasing rate $\GamDph(\relative,r_{\perp})$ as a decay of the amplitude $\psiSS(\br_1,\br_2)$ of two Rydberg excitations.
+For the propagation dynamics we solve numerically the full set of propagation equations for the two-body wave function \cite{Vuletic2012,Vuletic2013b}, including the dephasing rate $\GamDph(\relative,r_{\perp})$ as a decay of the amplitude $\psiSS(\br_1,\br_2)$ of two Rydberg excitations.
 We assume a homogeneous distribution of atoms inside the finite-size medium of length $L=4\s_z$ and include imperfect single-photon transmission due to the decoherence $\gamma_{gr}$ of the 2-photon transition.
 Neglecting probe-beam diffraction due to the interaction, we solve polariton dynamics (\figref{fig4}(c)) for different $r_{\perp}$ with $\vOneD(z)=V(z,r_{\perp})$ followed by averaging over the $r_{\perp}$ distribution determined by the Gaussian transverse profile with waist $w_{\textit{eff}} = 7\mu m$ (corresponding to the waist averaged over length $L$) of the probe beam.

 Then, the rate of events $\nD$ that at least one photon is converted into stationary Rydberg excitation is proportional to the amplitude of the two-polariton wavefunction $\psiSS$: